intensive-french-course

 Montpellier is a vibrant city located in the South of France.
 It’s a popular area among young people, particularly young professionals.

 The city is known for being sunny and full of activities.
-If you enroll in the summer intensive course, you’re bound to enjoy lots of sunshine and spend plenty of time outside!
+If you enroll in the summer intensive course, you’re bound to spend plenty of time outside!

 Location

-Alpine French School has two intensive French programs: the summer and winter programs.
+Alpine French School has two intensive French programs in the summer and winter.
 Both programs focus heavily on conversational French and learning how to use the language in real-life situations.

 Summer courses include 15 hours of classes, three hours per day for five days a week.
-Should you select the winter package, you can choose between 10 and 20 hours per week, either two or four hours daily.
+With the winter package, you can choose between 10 and 20 hours per week, either two or four hours daily.

 Location

-The French Alps are the ideal location for students who not only have a passion for French but also have a passion for the outdoors.
-When you aren’t in the classroom, you’ll probably be engaging in some epic outdoor activities.
+The French Alps are the ideal location if you have a passion for French and the outdoors.
+When you aren’t in the classroom, you’ll probably be engaging in some incredible outdoor activities.

 Talk about intense!
 Institut de Français (The French Institute) offers an intensive program with classes for eight and a half hours per day, five days per week.

-But don’t worry, these hours won’t be filled with boring lectures while you sit there and pretend to take notes.
+But don’t worry, these hours won’t be filled with boring lectures.
 The school is serious about taking a “Total Approach,” meaning the day is filled with a variety of activities and numerous aspects of the French language.

 Location